 - WEATHERS AGAINST THE ELEMENTS: Waterproof and virtually crushproof, this polycarbonate box will make sure gear stays dry and safe.

-- LIFETIME PROMISE: GSI Outdoors spent over 30 years building quality, performance products and stands behind them 100%.
+- LIFETIME WARRANTY: GSI Outdoors spent over 30 years building quality, performance products and stands behind them 100%.
 GSI Outdoors warranties all products for the original owner against manufacturing defects for the lifetime of the product.

 - OMNI-WICK - The ultimate moisture management technology for the outdoors.
 Omni-Wick quickly moves moisture from the skin into the fabric where it spreads across the surface to quickly evaporate—keeping you cool and your clothing dry.